kylos101/tailscale-test/readme.md

 ## Interesting

-This part is interesting, we're making the UDP connection to Tailscale, but we're not getting a response with data.
+This part is interesting, we're making the UDP connection to Tailscale magic DNS, but the response we're getting doesn't match what the VM was getting.

 ```shell
 gitpod /workspace/tailscale-test $ netcat -u 100.100.100.100 53 -v